Cholesterol & Your Heart: Beyond the Numbers

 Although an estimated one in three Americans has it—and decades of experience and research show us that it harms the heart and blood vessels—the good news is that treating it is safe, effective and inexpensive.

 Cholesterol is a lipid, a waxy molecule in the fat family.
-It does not dissolve in water, making it an ideal component of the cell membrane—the envelope that keeps cells separate from one another.
+It does not dissolve in water.
+This makes it an ideal component of the cell membrane.
+The cell membrane is the envelope that keeps cells separate from one another.

 But its insolubility can make it dangerous.
 Since blood is mostly water, it cannot dissolve a persistent build-up of cholesterol.
-At some point, that cholesterol penetrates the walls of the blood vessels, triggering an immune response and causing inflammation.
-That’s the recipe for plaque, the fatty deposit that narrows blood vessels, blocks blood flow and encourages clotting, putting you at risk for heart attack and stroke.
+At some point, that cholesterol penetrates the walls of the blood vessels.
+This triggers an immune response and causes inflammation.
+That’s the recipe for plaque, the fatty deposit that narrows blood vessels.
+Plaque blocks blood flow and encourages clotting.
+This puts you at risk for heart attack and stroke.

 Over your lifetime, your body would make all the cholesterol it needs, even if you never consumed any.
 The liver makes it from raw materials in the fat and sugar we consume.
 High cholesterol isn’t a problem in cultures that eat a plant-based diet.
 Not so in cultures that crave sweet and fatty foods.